-Pixar’s new film Coco, tells the story of the Rivera family against the lavish backdrop of Dia de Muertos (Day of the Dead), a sacred and ancient annual tradition in which the souls of the deceased are able to return for a reunion with their living family members, in Mexico.
+Pixar’s new film Coco, tells the story of the Rivera family against the lavish backdrop of Dia de Muertos (Day of the Dead), a sacred and ancient annual tradition originally observed by indigenous people throughout Latin America, in which the souls of the deceased are able to return for a reunion with their living family members.
 Here, we’ll delve a little deeper into some of the traditional folklore and rituals that are depicted throughout the film.

 As Coco opens, audiences are immediately introduced to several key elements of Dia de Muertos; candles, copal, and cempasuchil.

 Candlelight is used to attract and guide the spirits of the dead during Dia de Muertos.
 In many regions a single white taper is lighted for each deceased family member.
 Tall candles are typically used for adults, while shorter ones are used for children.

 In other areas, candles become a part of the altar itself, like the elaborate display seen here at a cemetery in Tzintzuntzan.
 Candles lit in the cemeteries are watched over throughout the night to ensure that no flame is ever extinguished.

 A fragrant resin derived from a sacred tree, copal is burned on altars and in cemeteries during Dia de Muertos to attract the dead.
 Copal was once used by indigenous peoples of Mexico to help carry prayers and messages to the Gods that resided in the land of the dead.

 Orangey-gold flowers called cempasuchil, play an important role in Dia de Muertos rituals.
 It is believed that the spirits of the dead are attracted to the scent of this flower so, altars and graves are often decorated with them.
 Paths of their petals can be seen leading to a cemetery or into a house to help guide the dead, bridging the way between worlds of the living and the dead, as seen in the film.